 U-M units planning to adopt a new cloud product or service must include Information Assurance (IA) early in the planning process so that IA can perform an information security review.
 Ultimately, U-M—not the vendor—is responsible for securing institutional data and the privacy of its community members.

-- Request IA consultation by contacting the ITS Service Center.
+- Request IA consultation by contacting [email protected].

 - Third-Party Vendor Security & Compliance.
 Work with U-M Procurement Services and IA to select a vendor that meets compliance requirements, include IT security and privacy in your vendor contract, and plan to manage ongoing vendor security compliance.

 Use Cloud Services Securely